 New Zealand Woman’s Weekly

 The first issue of the New Zealand Woman’s Weekly came out in December 1932 and by the end of 1934 it had a circulation of 22,500.
 The magazine’s focus on domesticity, the royal family and celebrity culture found a strong readership.
-Its ability to remain contemporary and reflect the changing roles of women helps explain its longevity.
-It was still thriving in 2014.
+Its ability to remain contemporary and reflect the changing roles of women helped explain its longevity.
+It ceased publication during the 2020 COVID-19 coronavirus pandemic.

 New Zealand Railways Magazine